DuncanMearns/pydra/docs/source/structure/3_objects.rst

 broadcasting common message types.
 Broadcast messages are received by other "subscribed" workers, and by the :class:`~pydra.core.saving.Saver`.

-EVENT messages can be sent with the :method:`~pydra.core.base.PydraObject.send_event` method.
+EVENT messages can be sent with the :meth:`~pydra.core.base.PydraObject.send_event` method.
 This takes a string (the event name) and optional keyword arguments that will be passed to the receiver's corresponding method.

 DATA messages can be sent with one of three methods: